Lights, Camera, Action! Photographing Your Miniature Garden

 I’ve been a lurking fan of David Perry for about two years now.
 David is a photographer who loves “to have his hands in the dirt and his nose buried in bunches of flowers.”
 Why wouldn’t I lurk?

-David’s new book is the delicious book, The 50 Mile Bouquet, Seasonal, Local and Sustainable Flowers released earlier this year by St. Lynn’s Press.
+David is the photographer behind this delicious book, The 50 Mile Bouquet, Seasonal, Local and Sustainable Flowers by Debra Prinzing, released earlier this year by St. Lynn’s Press.
 And I must admit, I have yet to get through to the end of the book because his photos inspire the heck out of me!
 I get an eyeful and I have to stop, grab my camera and go out to the garden to play.

 So, I have touched on a few fun photography tips in this blog several years ago but this time, let’s get more specific.
 After all, when the garden is done for the season what do you have to show for it until next year?
 Your photos!
-AND with our Annual Miniature Garden Contest coming up at the end of this month, you’ll want to put your best shot forward.
+AND with our Annual Miniature Garden Contest, you’ll want to put your best shot forward.

 - Use the natural light outside.
 Overcast days are perfect to avoid hard shadows and glaring sunspots.